ahulsekemp/hulsekemp-site/_pages/hall_of_fame.md

 ---

 # Hulse-Kemp Hall of Fame
-_Former stuents and postdocs, their projects and last known whereabouts_
+_Former lab members, their projects and last known whereabouts_

 <br>